 We encourage every Graduate Program to recruit and nominate widely diverse students for every fellowship and award.
 However, some fellowships and awards are only open to underrepresented students.
 To be considered as underrepresented, the Graduate College requires that the student must be a US citizen or permanent resident and must be a member of at least one of the following groups:

-2) Women in science, engineering and mathematics fields including computer science, economics, engineering, math and applied math, and physics.
+- Women in the following STEM fields: computer science, economics, engineering, math and applied math, and physics.